A quick and easy cinnamon apple crumble recipe made with tart Bramley apples and a buttery sweet flapjack style oat topping.

 🛒 Ingredients

-- Caster Sugar - Cooking apples, like Bramleys, need a little bit of sweetening.
+Caster Sugar - cooking apples, like Bramleys, need a little bit of sweetening.
 I use a small amount of caster sugar to offset their tartness.

-- Water - the water helps soften the sliced apple when baking.
+Water - the water helps soften the sliced apple when baking.

-For the crumble topping;
+For the crumble topping:

-- Flour - plain white flour is needed for the crumble topping.
+Flour - plain white flour is needed for the crumble topping.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-- Place the flour, oats, and light brown sugar in a large bowl and pour over the melted butter.
+One: Place the flour, oats, and light brown sugar in a large bowl and pour over the melted butter.

-- Mix with a spoon until golden crumbles form.
+Two: Mix with a spoon until golden crumbles form.

 🍴 Serving suggestions

-The cinnamon apple crumble is delicious with whipped cream, honeycomb ice cream, or vanilla custard.
+The apple cinnamon crumble is delicious with whipped cream, honeycomb ice cream, or vanilla custard.

 📖 Variations